The 2015 Saint John's archery hunt runs from October 20 through December 31.

 To receive notifications about the Abbey Arboretum deer hunt, subscribe to the Outdoor U Blog.
 Any updates about the deer hunt at Saint John's will be posted on the blog.
 You can sign up to receive only deer hunt posts or a choose variety of other options.
 Subscription options are in the right sidebar of the blog.

 All hunters must have a valid MN DNR archery license and must be able to take an antlerless deer in a zone covering Saint John's (218 south if I-94, 215 north of I-94).
-The MN DNR sets annual hunting and licensing regulations and will announce the regulations for 2014 later this summer (usually around August 1).
+The MN DNR sets annual hunting and licensing regulations and usually announce the regulations around August 1 each year.
 Individual hunters should consult the MN DNR to learn how many antlerless deer and individual can tag in zones 215 and 218 this year.

 In the Abbey Arboretum, the initial goal for controlling the deer population is to harvest 55 antlerless deer.
 If 55 deer are harvested before December 31 the Abbey will do an assessment to determine whether to continue the hunt beyond that point.